-The ordinary electric cell and the electric generator are the sources of current used in ordinary practice.
-The electric cell may take the form of a so-called dry cell, a wet cell or perhaps a storage cell.
-In any case, the current is derived by a chemical action within the cell.
-In the first two forms mentioned, the action of the fluid (there is a fluid even in a "dry" cell) tears down the structure of one of the elements or "poles" of the cell, producing an excess of electrons in one element and a deficiency in the other.
-Thus, when the elements are connected by a conductor, this unbalance of electrons results in a flow of electrons from one element to the other and the effect of the flow is what we know as an electric current.
-In the storage cell, the chemical change is reversible and the cell can be "recharged."
-The manner in which the electric generator produces a current is to be discussed at a later stage.
+The ordinary electric cell and the electric generator are the sources of all our electric current.
+The electric cell may take the form of a so-called dry cell; it may be a wet cell; it may be a storage cell.
+In any case the source of current is a chemical source.
+In the first two forms mentioned the chemical action of the fluid (there is such a fluid in even the "dry" cell) tears down the structure of one of the elements or "poles" of the cell to supply the electric energy current.
+In the storage cell the chemical change is reversible and the cell can be "recharged."
+The heating, chemical and magnetic effects of the electric current have been briefly mentioned.
+These effects are reversible ones, too.
+The electric generator has wires moving through a magnetic field which generate the electric current that we are talking about.